The Most Romantic Moments In Meghan Markle & Prince Harry's Engagement Interview

 See, they're already finishing each others sentences.

 The final, and cutest moment?
-When Markle met the Queen of England – which must have been slightly intimidating – the absolute best thing happened.
+When Markle met the Queen – which must have been slightly intimidating – the absolute best thing happened.
 The Queen's corgis took to Markle immediately.

 "I’ve spent the last 33 years being barked at," said Harry.
 "This one walks in, absolutely nothing …"